paulroho/paulroho.github.io/_posts/2014-09-30-How-to-Use-Mobile-Emulators-And-Simulators.md

 ##Emulators and Simulators

+Unfortunately, the speakers could not provide any useful information about alternative emulators or how to speed up the slow emulator performance especially on Android.
+But they mentioned a tool to simulate real network traffic:
-* WANem - simulate network behavior for mobile testing
+* [WANem](http://wanem.sourceforge.net/) - simulate network behavior for mobile testing

 ###Cons
 * Slow